SpikeFI/.github/profile/README.md

+# SpikeFI

-# Hi there 👋
+### Hi there 👋

-*Welcome to the GitHub organization of the SpikeFI project.
+### *Welcome to the GitHub organization of the SpikeFI project!
 Here you can find all the related information and the code of our open source framework.*

 # SpikeFI links:
 ## > [SpikeFI Repository](https://github.com/SpikeFI/SpikeFI)